eikek/bitpeace/README.md

 The `tika-core` dependcny is marked as optional.
 It is only required, if using the provided config that uses tika for mime-type extraction `BitpeaceConfig.defaultTika`.
-Unfortunately, since tika 2.0.0 tika-core depends additionally on `commons-io`.
+Unfortunately, since tika 2.0.0 (bitpeace 0.9.0-M2) tika-core additionally depends on `commons-io`.

 Since mimetype detection belongs to “handling binaries”, I wanted to include it in this library.
 Tika is used for mimetype detection by